mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 datagrams.

-{{multiplexing}} introduces a multiplexing mechanism that supports multiplexing RTP, RTCP, and, with some constraints, other non-RTP protocols. {{quic-streams}}
-and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC streams and QUIC datagrams, respectively.
+{{multiplexing}} introduces a multiplexing mechanism that supports multiplexing multiple RTP sessions and RTCP. {{quic-streams}} and {{quic-datagrams}} explain the specifics of mapping RTP to QUIC streams and QUIC datagrams, respectively.

 ## Multiplexing {#multiplexing}

-RoQ uses flow identifiers to multiplex different RTP, RTCP, and non-RTP data streams on a single QUIC connection.
+RoQ uses flow identifiers to multiplex different RTP and RTCP streams on a single QUIC connection.
 A flow identifier is a QUIC variable-length integer as described in {{Section 16 of !RFC9000}}.
-Each flow identifier is associated with a stream of RTP packets, RTCP packets, or a data stream of a non-RTP protocol.
+Each flow identifier is associated with a stream of RTP or RTCP packets.

 In a QUIC connection using the ALPN token defined in {{alpn}}, every QUIC datagram and every QUIC stream MUST start with a flow identifier.
 A peer MUST